united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 edition: community
 ---

-If you are new to the United Manufacturing Hub and need a place to start, you are correct here.
-You will be guided through setting up an account, installing your first instance and connect it to an OPC UA simulator in no time.
+If you are new to the United Manufacturing Hub and need a place to start, this is the place to be.
+You will be guided through setting up an account, installing your first instance and connecting to an OPC UA simulator in no time.

 ## Requirements

-- You need an edge device, bare metal server or a virtual machine with internet access.
-The operating system will be installed in a later step.
+- You will need an edge device, bare metal server or virtual machine with internet access.
+The operating system will be installed at a later stage.
-- Your edge device, bare metal server or VM should meet the following minimum requirements, or the installation will fail:
+- Your edge device, bare metal server or VM should meet the following minimum requirements or the installation will fail:
-  - CPU: 4 Cores
+  - CPU: 4 cores
   - Memory: 16 GB
   - Storage: 32 GB
 - A personal computer with a recent browser to access the